puppetlabs/puppet-docs/source/references/glossary.markdown

 {% endhighlight %}

 * In native resource types, the [name or namevar](#namevar) will use the title as its default value if you don't explicitly specify a name.
-* In a defined resource type, the title is available for use throughout the definition as the `$title` variable.
+* In a defined resource type or a class, the title is available for use throughout the definition as the `$title` variable.

 Unlike the name or namevar, a resource's title need not map to any actual attribute of the target system; it is only a referent.
 This means you can give a resource a single title even if its name has to vary across different kinds of system, like a configuration file whose location differs on Solaris.

-For more on the usage of titles, see the [language guide](/guides/language_guide.html).
+For more on resource titles, see [the Resources page](/puppet/latest/reference/lang_resources.html#syntax) of the latest Puppet language reference.

 ### top scope